 Is VLSI a good career?

 VLSI field is highly technical and completely based on electronics engineering.
-Usually, only candidates with a background in electronics engineering can get into semiconductor industries because it requires a minimum of BE/BTech/BS in ECE/EEE as a basic qualification.
+Usually, only candidates with a background in electronics engineering can get into semiconductor industries because it requires a minimum of BE/BTech/BS in ECE/EEE as a necessary qualification.
 However, Computer Science/IT engineers can also try for some specific jobs, with good knowledge of digital fundamentals and software programming.
 It is a lucrative field that is automation-resistant.
 You always need SoCs and embedded systems to design the robots!

-What are the job opportunities in the VLSI industry and what are the roles of a VLSI engineer?
+What are the job opportunities in the VLSI industry, and what are the roles of a VLSI engineer?

 There are plenty of job opportunities in the semiconductor industries.
-To properly align your career goals and your training you need to have a better understanding of the job titles and job profiles that a career in VLSI has to offer.
+To properly align your career goals and your training, you need to have a better understanding of the job titles and job profiles that a career in VLSI has to offer.
 More importantly, you should know about your strengths and personal attributes and choose the right job accordingly.
 Let us look at the various job opportunities and designations in the VLSI industry.

 1. Design Engineer

 In this designation, you are mainly responsible for design implementation.
 You need to be technically sound.
-This job does not demand high interpersonal skills but still, you need to be effective in communicating your ideas.
+This job does not demand high interpersonal skills, but still, you need to be effective in communicating your ideas.
 There are a few subdomains in this designation which are classified according to the technology you will be working with.